Beltway JGT Frequently Asked Questions

 Caddies are allowed only for the Bronze, Pearl, Iron and Ruby divisions.
 Remember we want these kids to begin becoming self sufficient on the golf course.
 It is OK if they struggle a little bit carrying their bags, but as they wear out, please help them and carry their bag.
 Caddies are also allowed to assist players in the Bronze, Pearl, Iron and Ruby divisions with club selection, strategy, rules of golf, positive encouragement, pace of play, etc.

-Do You Allow Pull Carts on the Beltway JGT?
+Do You Allow Push Carts on the Beltway JGT?

-Yes, provided they adhere to normal rules and etiquette of golf as applied to pull carts.
-Pull Carts are allowed for all age divisions provided the host course permits.
+Yes, provided they adhere to normal rules and etiquette of golf as applied to push carts.
+Push Carts are allowed for all age divisions provided the host course permits.

 All players/parents are advised to check with each individual course.
 The ultimate responsibility resides with the player.